"Without the Barça shirt, maybe they would have killed that boy."

 ARA speaks with Xavier Aldekoa, a journalist specializing in the African continent who has published the book "África redonda" (Round Africa).

 BarcelonaJournalist Xavier Aldekoa (Barcelona, 1981) was hiding with 4,000 other people in a church in Buca, a small town in the Central African Republic.
 They were trying to protect themselves from the civil war.
 The forest around the church was full of corpses, and Aldekoa was trying to interview one of the hiding teenagers.
 The background noise from the church made it difficult to have an intelligible conversation, so they went outside.
-Less than 50 meters away, there were some people who needed some fresh air after days inside.
+Less than 50 meters away, there were some people who needed some fresh air after days without seeing the blue sky.
 It was a relatively safe place compared to the danger beyond.
-But the security quickly vanished.
+But that safety quickly vanished.

 Aldekoa, Africa correspondent for The Vanguard, has just returned from a journalistic trip to Chad.
 He welcomes us to the Hotel Vincci Mae on Barcelona's Avinguda Diagonal to talk about his new book, Round Africa (Peninsula), which brings together opinion columns and reports in which, over the past few years, he has used sports, especially soccer, to explain an exceedingly complex and diverse continent.
 "It's a nice trick I like to play.
 Soccer can help people who aren't interested in, for example, the Central African Republic read about these topics," he believes.